tstillwell/planet-distance-visualizer/README.md

 # Planetary distance visualizer

-Webapp model of our solar system built with javascript (and Three.js)
+Scale model of our solar system built for the browser with javascript (and Three.js)

 Visualizes the scale of interplanetary space using idealized circular orbits for each of the